Datata1/moebius_timer/README.md

   - Countdown will wordlwide end at the same moment, no matter the timezone a user has

 ## TODO

-- Make responsive
-- Add theme support
-  - Add more themes
-- Add configuration wizard
-  - Add option to choose a theme instead of using a random one
 - Add optional callback URL on finish
 - Refactor default values
-  - Defaults to `2023-11-28 23:59:59` as it marks the end of the [Codesphere countdown challenge](https://codesphere.com/challenge).
+  - Defaults to `2024-01-01 00:00:00`

 ## Configuration

-The countdown can be configured via query string or by using the wizard (`/wizard`). \
+moebius can be configured using query strings. \
 The following query strings are available:
-- end: DateTime = the date time to countdown towards in a [supported](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date?retiredLocale=de#date_time_string_format) format, defaults to `2023-11-28 23:59:59`
+- endDate: DateTime = the date time to countdown towards in a [supported](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date?retiredLocale=de#date_time_string_format) format, defaults to `2024-01-01 00:00:00`
 - debug: Boolean = show debug information, defaults to `false`
 - timezone: String = any IANA timezone, defaults to `local timezone` of the client
   - Defines the timezone of the given date